-1.4.4.1 Failure to meet Ramp Rate Provisions and Associated Penalty
+1.4.4.1 Failure to Meet Ramp Rate Provisions and Associated Penalty

 BPA shall apply additional charges and penalties when «Customer Name» fails to satisfy the ramp rates provisions in section 1.4.4 above.
 BPA shall calculate such charges and penalties pursuant to the PRDM and Power Rate Schedules and General Rate Schedule Provisions.